-The road to sobriety is rarely a straight one, as most addicts will relapse once, if not multiple times, along the way.
+The road to sobriety is rarely a straight one, as many individuals will relapse once, if not multiple times, along the way.
 During the recovery process, people will inevitably face stressors from work or family, which compels them to start using again.
-The cravings for drugs never completely vanish, and they’ll return in full force during periods of stress.
+The cravings for drugs never completely vanish, and they can return in full force during periods of stress.

-Relapses are common among recovering addicts, but they’re not inevitable.
+Relapses are common among those in recovery, but they’re not inevitable.
 Knowing your warning signs and triggers is helpful in preventing relapses, or at least minimizing their intensity.
 Most relapses do not occur suddenly, so if you notice some of the signs of a relapse, you might be able to help before you do something they regret.

 The Baltimore Detox Center team wants to help you maintain recovery for the rest of your life.
-During drug addiction treatment, we want to equip you with the tools to avoid a relapse.
+During substance abuse treatment, we want to equip you with the tools to avoid a relapse.
 If you have questions about our drug addiction treatment, contact our helpful team today by calling 833.714.1575 or completing our online form.

 What Are Some Ways to Prevent a Relapse?